-Dr. Okuma serves as Director of Internships for undergraduates interested in careers in creative and professional writing, publishing, and editing, as well as Faculty Advisor to various graduate and undergraduate organizations, including the Modern and Contemporary Research Colloquium, and advises graduate students completing Ph.D. and M.A. work focusing on 20th century British and American literature.
+Dr. Okuma serves as the Director of the Cornerstone Scholars Program and, within the English department, also serves as Director of Internships for undergraduates interested in careers in creative and professional writing, publishing, and editing, as well as Faculty Advisor to various graduate and undergraduate organizations, including the Modern and Contemporary Research Colloquium, and advises graduate students completing Ph.D. and M.A. work focusing on 20th century British and American literature.

 Dr. Okuma also serves as the Faculty Advisor for the Catholic University English Society, which she founded with a group of undergraduate majors in 2010.
 For more information about the English Society and its annual calendar of book discussions, excursions, and social events, please visit the English Society page on the department website or join the “CUA English Society” group on Facebook.